 Here $D_{\rho'\sigma'}$ is the density matrix

 $B_{i'\nu'}^{P}$ is the half transformed intermediate

 and $C_{\mu'i'}$ are the orbital expansion coefficients in the fragment basis.
-The HF energy is evaluated via the expressions (\ref{eq:defect_E}) and (\ref{eq:E_nuc_defect}).
-The SCF is accelerated using direct inversion of the iterative subspace (DIIS).\cite{Pulay1980,Pulay1982}
+The HF energy is evaluated via the expressions (6) and (7) of the main text.
+The SCF is accelerated using direct inversion of the iterative subspace (DIIS) \cite{Pulay1980}.

-After the SCF has converged, one can readily get to canonical post-HF treatment via the FCIDUMP\cite{Knowles89} interface.
+After the SCF has converged, one can readily get to canonical post-HF treatment via the FCIDUMP \cite{Knowles89} interface.
 For this, we assemble the 4-index integrals from the 3-index quantities $B^P_{\mu'\nu'}$ of eq. (\ref{eq:B_coef}) transformed to the basis of active orbitals $r'$, $s'$, ... .

+Figure \ref{fig:workflow} outlines this workflow and how it compares to that of the embedding scheme of Ref. \onlinecite{christlmaier21} (denoted as periodic defect).

-\subsection{2.
-Size-intensivity of the energy differences}
+\section{Size-intensivity of the energy differences}

-Although expression (\ref{eq:defect_E}) for the fragment HF energy is not strictly size-extensive, it possesses a more important quantity -- asymptotic size-intensivity for the energy differences.
+Although expression (11) of the main text for the fragment HF energy is not strictly size-extensive, it possesses a more important quantity -- asymptotic size-intensivity for the energy differences.
 Below, we demonstrate this.

-\subsubsection{Fragment nuclei}
+\subsection{Fragment nuclei}

 Firstly we focus on the nuclei.
 Consider two systems A and B that deviate from each other by the position and/or type of some atoms in the fragment.
 For example A and B could be the system with and without defect.
 The fragment nuclei that are the same in both A and B we denote as ``fixed'' ($K'\in {\rm fixed}$), while the ones that differ in A and B we mark by the corresponding system index: $K_A'\in A$ and $K_B' \in B$.
-The energy difference $\Delta E^{\rm defect}_{\rm HF}=E^{\rm defect}_{\rm HF}(A)-E^{\rm defect}_{\rm HF}(B)$ will then be: \begin{widetext}
+The energy difference $\Delta E^{\rm def}_{\rm HF}=E^{\rm def}_{\rm HF}(A)-E^{\rm def}_{\rm HF}(B)$ will then be: \begin{widetext}